 - The Committee will meet at least once per year and as required by circular resolution.

 - Members of the Committee will declare any interest or involvement they may have in any proposal for the purchase or donation of a work for the Collection, or for an exhibition to be included in the Gallery’s program, when the Committee is considering it.

 - A quorum will consist of at least 50 percent of the committee members.
-A member may vote on a resolution of the committee by email or in writing if notice of the resolution is given and the member submits their vote to the Secretary prior to the meeting.
+A member may vote on a resolution of the committee by email or in writing if notice of the resolution is given and the member submits their vote to the Secretary prior to the meeting or agreed deadline.

 - Secretariat support for the Committee will be provided by a staff member nominated by the Director.

 - The Committee will report annually to the Vice-Chancellor on its activities during the year, including details of how often it met and who attended each meeting.

 - The University provides suitable care and protection for the ANU Art Collection by:

 - ensuring the integrity and security of art works in the collection by exhibiting, storing and conserving them in a professional manner;